Trump says he wouldn't stop Fed Chair Powell if he offered to resign

 Powell was in Jackson Hole, Wyoming, on Friday for a meeting with other central bankers.
 He said the Fed would “act as appropriate” to keep the U.S. economy healthy in a deteriorating global economy but stopped short of committing to a series of rate cuts sought by Trump.

+Faced with growing risks to the economy, the Fed cut rates for the first time in more than a decade last month, and markets overwhelmingly expect the central bank to deliver another cut at its September policy review.

-Reporting by Bryan Pietsch; Writing by David Alexander; Editing by Mohammad Zargham
+Reporting by Bryan Pietsch; Writing by David Alexander; Editing by Mohammad Zargham & Shri Navaratnam